marc3linho/OrangeClock/README.md

 5. In main.py the displayed items of the OrangeClock can be selected (via comment out / uncomment)

+If you have any questions, problems or suggestions please feel free to contact me at any time via nostr: npub16cpe069rjz6pm5t42xcyhcn66f5rr04k64df3g03fk2wctlrlhsqycedcd

 ## Known bugs and strange effects

 Bug: Screen remains white when no WIFI connection is established (will be fixed in the near future)